danieeeld2/vASCA-R/README.md

 ## 7. Example Usage

-We will provide an example of an execution pipeline in each language, using the Docker image `danieeeld2/r-vasca-testing:latest` and running everything from the root directory of the project.
+We will provide an example of an execution pipeline in each language, using the Docker image `danieeeld2/r-vasca-testing:latest` (or `danieeeld2/r-vasca-testing:r-dependencies-installed` if you want to have already installed R dependencies) and running everything from the root directory of the project.
 Start by running the image with a volume that includes the project, as instructed in [Section 5](#5-🐳-docker-image).

 ```bash
 docker run -it --rm -v "$(pwd):/app" -w /app danieeeld2/r-vasca-testing:latest /bin/bash